enisn/abp-autofilterer-sample/README.md

 ## Initializing a New Project
-If you are familiar to application development with ABP Framework, you can skip to the next step **"Implementing AutoFilterer"**.
+If you are familiar with application development with ABP Framework, you can skip to the next step **"Implementing AutoFilterer"**.

 - Create a new project:
 _(I prefer mongodb as database provider to get rid of Ef migrations.
 You can go with Ef on your own.)_